 Magoon Creek Nature Area – Manistee

 Quiet and off-the-beaten-path, the Magoon Creek Nature Area is the perfect short day hike.
 Located just south of Manistee, the easy 1/4 – 1/2 mile loops lead to quiet beach areas and beautiful views of Lake Michigan.
 Picnic pavilions are available at nearby Sundling Park.

 Do you love hiking in Michigan?
-Tell us about your favorite trail in the comments below.
+Tell us about your favorite northern Michigan hiking trails in the comments below.